justinlee0316/ozal-legal/privacy.md

 ## 5. Data retention

 - **Active accounts:** We retain your account data and practice content for as long as your account is active.
-- **Deleted accounts:** When you delete your account through the in-app deletion flow, we remove your data from Supabase, Mux, and AWS S3, and we delete your authentication record, within **30 days**.
+- **Deleted accounts:** When you delete your account through the in-app deletion flow, your account data and content are removed from our systems shortly after you confirm deletion.
+Visibility to other users (in feeds, leaderboards, and crew lists) is removed within seconds.
+Media files stored with Mux and AWS S3 are deleted by automated cleanup processes shortly thereafter.
+Limited records may be retained for reasonable periods where required for legal, security, or fraud-prevention purposes.
 - **Analytics data:** PostHog retains aggregated analytics events according to its standard retention policy.
 - **Security logs:** Abuse-detection logs are retained for a reasonable period to detect patterns of misuse.